If you’ve been to the beach before, you know just how peaceful soaking up the sun, getting in the water and cooling off can be.

 While on one hand, you read the rave reviews about its landscape, nature, and beauty, and possibly read about families who have taken a vacation there.

-On the other hand, you have read about the potential and very real dangers Fraser Island beaches bring that have some giving it the title of, “The most dangerous beach in the worldOpens in a new tab.“.
+On the other hand, you have read about the potential and very real dangers Fraser Island beaches bring that have some giving it the title of, “The most dangerous beach in the world“.

 If you’re adventurous like me you may still be wondering, “Can you swim in the sea at Fraser Island?”.